-Reduction is a simple office procedure similar to liposuction.
-Under endoscopic view a small puncture is made in the turbinate that is swollen and the turbinate reduction is performed with a special instrument called a suction microdebridder.
-It takes about 5 minutes and can be done under local or under additional sedation if the patient desires.
+Turbinate reduction is a simple office procedure similar to liposuction.
+Under endoscopic view a small puncture is made in the turbinate that is swollen and the turbinate reduction is performed with a special instrument called a suction microdebrider.
+It takes about 5 minutes and can be done under local or under IV sedation if the patient desires.

 We frequently combine turbinate reduction with the following: